 Judy Simon, MS, RDN, CD, CHES, FAND, of Mind Body Nutrition, PLLC states, “I hear from my patients repeatedly that they feel frustrated with healthcare professionals that have missed their diagnosis, been given poor advice such as just lose weight and the confusion of advice given on lifestyle recommendations.
 Many women have followed overly restrictive diets in an effort to lose weight, like keto, and have actually gained weight.
 I suggest women work with a team of healthcare professionals who understand and are passionate about treating women with PCOS.
 Surround yourself with a strong, caring community and ask for what you need from your team. “

-According to Rachelle Mallik, MA, RD, Founder of The Food Therapist, LLC, “One of the biggest challenges for my clients is a lack of education from their doctors about how to manage the condition and not being referred to a dietitian.
+According to Rachelle Mallik, MA, RD, and founder of The Food Therapist, LLC, “One of the biggest challenges for my clients is a lack of education from their doctors about how to manage the condition and not being referred to a dietitian.
 The common recommendation to “lose weight” is not helpful for women with PCOS in larger bodies, and women in the “normal” BMI range may not receive any nutrition or lifestyle advice at all.
 My recommendation for overcoming this struggle is to ask your physician for a dietitian referral, and if they can’t provide one, then look for a Registered Dietitian (RD) who specializes in reproductive health.
 You can make health-promoting behavior changes for PCOS, and there are dietitians out there to support you!”

 We also asked the experts for advice based on how they manage their own PCOS.“What has been your biggest struggle with PCOS?
 What have you found to be most effective for overcoming this struggle?”